web3-authn/tatchi/packages/passkey/docs/signerWorkerManager_refactor.md

 This refactoring will transform the monolithic `SignerWorkerManager` into a well-structured, maintainable, and extensible system.
 The service-based architecture provides clear separation of concerns, better testability, and improved developer experience while maintaining the same public API for existing consumers.

-The migration can be done incrementally, reducing risk and allowing for validation at each step.
+The refactoring can be done incrementally, reducing risk and allowing for validation at each step.
 The end result will be a more robust, scalable, and maintainable codebase that can easily accommodate future requirements and improvements.